-- In the column 2 of row 2, add your certificate text and placeholders for the data.
-As example, you might type “This gift certificate entitles [name].
+- In column 2 of row 2, add your certificate text and placeholders for the data.
+For example, you might type “This gift certificate entitles [name].”
 The [name] is a placeholder to make it easier to see where the data will go.

 - In column 2 of row 3, I enter the certificate number such as Gift Certificate #: